akoidan/pychat/README.md

 Take a look at [Contributing.md](/CONTRIBUTING.md) for more info details.

 # TODO list
+* If user A was online in Brower BA and he didn't have any history, when he joins online from browser B and send the message, it won't appear on browser BA when he opens ba.
 * RoomUsers should have disabled instead of Room, so when user leaves direct messages, another one doesn't exit it.
 But in case of new message, user just doesn't receive any...
 Mb we can make them hidden in UI
 * Merge base.js into chat.js so 1 request less
 * https://github.com/tornadoweb/tornado/issues/2243